Rushikesh0125/Rust-Bootcamp-Final-Project/second_task/README.md

     - Print the result to the console.
     - Compile and run the program to ensure it works as expected.

-## Checklist
+## Checklist :white_check_mark:

-    - Define the Operation enum with the appropriate variants and values. :white_check_mark:
+    - Define the Operation enum with the appropriate variants and values.
-    - Write the calculate function signature. :white_check_mark:
+    - Write the calculate function signature.
-    - Implement the calculate function using pattern matching to perform the appropriate arithmetic operation. :white_check_mark:
+    - Implement the calculate function using pattern matching to perform the appropriate arithmetic operation.
-    - Prompt the user to input the first number, operation, and second number. :white_check_mark:
+    - Prompt the user to input the first number, operation, and second number.
-    - Parse the user input into appropriate variables. :white_check_mark:
+    - Parse the user input into appropriate variables.
-    - Create an Operation enum instance with the parsed input values. :white_check_mark:
+    - Create an Operation enum instance with the parsed input values.
-    - Call the calculate function with the created Operation enum instance. :white_check_mark:
+    - Call the calculate function with the created Operation enum instance.
-    - Print the result to the console. :white_check_mark:
+    - Print the result to the console.
-    - Compile and run the program to test its functionality. :white_check_mark:
+    - Compile and run the program to test its functionality.